Are you currently…

-You have been diagnosed with an eating disorder or suspect you may have one (anorexia, bulimia, binge eating disorder, or OSFED)
+In recovery/maintenance from an eating disorder (anorexia, bulimia, binge eating disorder, or OSFED)?

 As an eating disorder Dietitian who specializes in Intuitive Eating nutrition counseling and body acceptance work, I am passionate about helping others break free from eating disorders.

-I believe this work is important because I know first hand how much an eating disorder can consume your life (you can read more about my story here).
+I believe this work is important because I know firsthand how much an eating disorder can consume your life.

 My goal for clients is for them to learn more about their own relationship with food and their body.
 Then, we can work together toward creating habits around nourishment from food instead of restriction.